Harry556/Crazy_Snake/README.md

 # My part was done la and i need to have work tonight, cant do with the remain part,

-## :seedling:Introduce the game rules (by Huang xinghai)
+## :seedling: Introduce the game rules (by Huang xinghai)
 1. These are some stuff will see while the game
 2. 1.
 Obstacle
 3. 2.
 1. Hard obstacle
 4. 3.
 2. 1.
 Random bound to one of the perpendicular direction
 5. 4.
 3. 2.
-Deduced one unit length of snake
+Deduced one unit length of the snake
 6. 5.
 4. 3.
 Reduced score by 5
 7. 6.
 5. Soft obstacle
 8. 7.
 6. 1.
 Random bound to one of the perpendicular direction